lucendio/lecture-devops-infos/deliverables/exercise_implementation.md

   other services might need to have the certificate installed, when communication between each other)
 * [Let's Encrypt](https://letsencrypt.org/docs/) issues certificates free of charge for public domains (e.g. used by [*cert-manager*](https://github.com/jetstack/cert-manager) on K8s)
-* on public clouds, being able to allocate and bootstrap your infrastructure from scratch in a automated fashion on demand, can help saving some credits (e.g. tear down everything after a day of development work and next day bringing everything back up)
+* on public clouds, being able to allocate and bootstrap your infrastructure from scratch in an automated fashion on demand, can help saving some credits (e.g. tear down everything after a day of development work and next day bringing everything back up)
+* the [application repository](https://github.com/lucendio/lecture-devops-app) defines all its dependencies.
+For more details, please refer to the [README](https://github.com/lucendio/lecture-devops-app/blob/master/app/README.md)
+* infrastructure provisioning can be triggered manually and doesn't have to be integrated into the automation service

 ### Examples